PGTS Humble Blog

 This allowed me to experiment with a version that used the Windows native CMD and the GNU bash shells.
 The PATH was created for the CMD shell.
 The bash PATH was over-ridden by the init-file [c:/Users/uname/bin/profile.bash], which fulfilled the function of .profile [when invoked with --login] ...
 If you decided to go down a similar route you'd have to tailor the PATH and the init-file for your installation.
 Obviously my login name was not "uname" [substitute actual login name here]

 A few observations:

 - It seemed to be a 32-bit application!
-With a little researcxh I discovered the 64-bit version ...
-Still I was puzzled about why the 32-bit version came up first in the Google search (more about this later).
+With a little research I discovered the 64-bit version ...
+Still I was puzzled about why the 32-bit version came up first in a Google search (more about this later).

 - In order to get something in /usr, the MinGW team have simply remounted the root system in /usr.
 In the installation I had just setup, the root was C:\MinGW\msys\1.0 ...
 According to "mount" this was mounted on both "/usr" and "/".
 It's possible they got this idea from Cygwin which does something similar with "/bin" and "/lib".

 - The "ln" command did not seem to create soft links when invoked with the -s switch.
 Also any of the links created did not show up in a directory listing (with the "ls" command) or the Windows "dir" command.
 I got better results with the Windows "mklink" command (but the link still would not show in the GNU "ls" commmand).